Wednesday, October 16, 2024

 Monday, October 7, 2024

-A note to myself: I want to live for the journey, not the destination
+Note to self: I want to live for the journey, not the destination

 I found this written on a notepad I use to keep notes.
 I'm not sure exactly when I wrote it, but it was probably in 2023 or early 2024, based on when when I bought the notepad.